ChainSafe/forest/docs/docs/users/reference/env_variables.md

 Forces the regeneration of all Go FFI bindings in the project when set `FOREST_REGENERATE_GO_FFI=1`.

-Used in the CI checks to ensure the current commited Go FFI bindings are in sync with their respective Rust definitions
+Used in the CI checks to ensure the current tracked Go FFI bindings are in sync with their respective Rust definitions

 ### `FOREST_DB_DEV_MODE`